-Reighton Sands is an ideal location to stop by when walking to the popular nearby Speeton Cliffs.
+Reighton Gap is an ideal location to stop by when walking to the popular nearby Speeton Cliffs.
 It has Kimmeridge Clay rich in ammonites and shells, but this is often covered up and requires scouring tides.
-Instead, the boulder clay yields a variety of erratic fossils of Jurassic, Cretaceous and Carboniferous age.
+The boulder clay however, yields a variety of erratic fossils of Jurassic, Cretaceous and Carboniferous age.

 DIRECTIONS